Norwich Aspirin Side Effects

 Generic Name: aspirin

-Note: This document contains side effect information about aspirin.
-Some of the dosage forms listed on this page may not apply to the brand name Norwich Aspirin.
+Note: This page contains side effects data for the generic drug aspirin.
+It is possible that some of the dosage forms included below may not apply to the brand name Norwich Aspirin.

 For the Consumer

 Applies to aspirin: oral capsules, oral gum, oral tablets, rectal suppositories

 Side effects include:

 Applies to aspirin: compounding powder, oral delayed release capsule, oral delayed release tablet, oral gum, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet disintegrating, oral tablet dispersible, oral tablet extended release, rectal suppository

 Endoscopically identifiable gastric mucosal lesions occur in most patients who receive a single dose of aspirin (the active ingredient contained in Norwich Aspirin) Clinically evident gastrointestinal bleeding has been reported in as many as 3% of treated elderly patients.
 Anorectal ulceration and rectal stenosis have been reported in patients who abuse aspirin-containing rectal suppositories.
 One case-controlled study has suggested that an association between aspirin (and other NSAID) consumption and appendicitis may exist.